Volunteering with Inclusion Melbourne – Frequently Asked Questions (FAQ’s)

 - The minimum commitment to connect with your matched recipient is for 12 months.
 However, it is always a preference that there will be a longer term commitment, with the potential to develop into a lasting and continuous relationship in the life of the recipient

 As a volunteer there are a number of important responsibilities.
 They include:

 - All volunteers once recruited, must complete an induction session.
 If you are a Community Visitor Scheme (CVS) volunteer, then you will need to complete an online induction session specific to the aged care sector and your role.
 The CVS online induction session is hosted by Multiple Sclerosis Limited and will take approximately 30 mins to complete

 - For all other volunteers you are required to complete the NDIS New Worker induction module online session (This will take approx. 20 -45 mins to complete) and also attend Inclusion Melbourne’s induction session.
-(This is currently a 1.5 hour session on Zoom)

 - This will ensure that you have all the required information you need to help you get to know your match and best support them during your time volunteering.
 Also from time to time, there will be specialist training available that we encourage you to participate in

 - Keep in regular touch with your community support coordinator.
 If you have any concerns, you must not hesitate to contact your support coordinator to get their advice and support.

 - Report to your community support coordinator every month about your contact with your match; how many times you visited and a brief overview of what you did on your visit.
 This information is very important as we are required to report monthly statistics to our funding bodies.

 - During your first three months, we require you to provide reporting after each contact visit.
 Once settled into your relationship,, a general update about your contact once per month is sufficient.
 We try to make it as easy as possible for you to provide an update.
 Currently we require you to send a simple email or text message to your support coordinator.